Exclusion for infectious diseases - keeping sick children away from others

 infectious; disease; child; exclusion; immunise; immunisation; vaccine; vaccination; contagious; exclude ;

-The spread of some infectious diseases can be lessened by keeping a person who is known to have the infection away from others who are at risk of catching it.
+The spread of some infectious diseases is lessened by keeping a person who is known to have the infection away from others who are at risk of catching it.

 For this reason there are regulations about when a child can go back to school, childcare, etc when they have one of these diseases.